 It’s important to remember that you, your student, and your child’s advisor are all on the same team.
 The goal is to finish the degree in four years so that you can minimize tuition and your student can launch into their post-college life.

 As a result, you may want to check in from time to time.
 Due to the Family Educational Rights and Privacy Act (FERPA), the school will not be able to share financial or academic information with you about your child unless your child signs a wavier.
 Yes, even if you’re paying for the education!

-It’s a good idea to take time during the orientation visit and take your child to the financial aid office and registrar, so that he or she can sign both the financial FERPA wavier and the academic FERPA wavier.
-This way, you can contact the school and ask how things are going with their education and budgeting.
+It’s a good idea to take time during the orientation visit and take your child to the financial aid office and registrar, so that he or she can sign both the financial FERPA waiver and the academic FERPA waiver.
+This way, you can have access to your child’s records and contact the school to ask how things are going with their education and budgeting.
 You can find out if your student has dropped classes or if they’re charging their student account up too high.

 This is a great way to check in if you have a gut feeling something isn’t quite right.
 However, avoid being the meddling parent who tries to control their child – it will almost certainly backfire.

 For some students, taking classes over the summer makes sense.
 If they have a rigorous major, or if they want to fast-track their education and graduate early, summer sessions can be a great investment.

 Unfortunately, some students try to procrastinate on courses they don’t enjoy by assuring their parents that they will take them at a community college in the summer.
 There are two concerns here.
 First, if they don’t want to take math in the fall, they sure won’t want to take it when all their friends are out having fun in the summer!